 Syamantaka Speaks — Am I a Cursed Treasure?

 I still remember the first time I entered Dwaraka.
 People shaded their eyes.
 Some gasped.
-Such was my brilliance.
-Satrajit glowed with pride.
-He clutched me as if someone might snatch me away at any moment.
+Satrajit glowed with pride and clutched me as if someone might snatch me away at any moment.

-Krishna’s smiling gaze lingered on me that day — calm, knowing, absolutely free of greed.
-His people suggested I should stay with him, for the good of all.
-Satrajit heard - smiled tightly, and walked away with me.
+His gaze was calm, knowing, untouched by greed.
+His people suggested I should remain with him, for the good of all.
+Satrajit smiled tightly and walked away with me.

 Now, meet Prasena — Satrajit’s brother.
 Good man.
 Brave enough.
 But impulsive.
 He decided that going on a royal hunt wearing me would impress the world.